Setnr/Fiesta-Online-Developer-Tool/README.md

 ## License

 This tool is provided under an open-source license.
 Please refer to the LICENSE file in this repository for more information.

+At this point, I want to shout out Maki for helping me a lot with understanding the fundamentals and providing me with some coding help for various parts of the code.
+I also want to shout out Spiike for doing a lot of alpha testing.